Relative Dehn fuctions, hyperbolically embedded subgroups and combination theorems: Introduction

 \subsection{Acknowledgments.}

-The authors thank Sam Hughes for comments in a preliminary version of the article.
+We thank the referee for feedback and corrections.
+The authors also thank Sam Hughes for comments in a preliminary version of the article.
 The first author acknowledges funding by the Fonds de Recherche du Québec–Nature et Technologies FRQNT.
 The second author acknowledges funding by the Natural Sciences and Engineering Research Council of Canada NSERC.